Italy's showman Berlusconi pulls off another surprise

 But his flamboyant persona hides a keen political mind and an almost uncanny talent for responding to the fears and concerns of ordinary Italians.

-His success in clawing back a 10-point center-left lead in December is down to three factors.
+His success in clawing back a 10-point centre-left lead in December is down to three factors.

 He homed in on a painful housing tax imposed by Monti that is deeply hated by Italians.
 His offer to pay it back was mocked by his opponents but scored with many conservative voters especially pensioners suffering badly in the longest recession for 20 years.